The JADES Origins Field: A New JWST Deep Field in the JADES Second NIRCam Data Release: Introduction

 In addition to an overview of the upcoming programs, this paper presents the initial release of NIRCam imaging data and catalogs on this field, already some of the deepest imaging obtained by JWST.
 The release includes medium-depth flanking fields that connect this footprint to the HUDF region released in the JADES first data release \citep{Rieke23}.
+Reductions of the deep imaging results will be in an upcoming data release.

 In \S~2--4, we present the Cycle 1, 2, and 3 programs in the JOF. \S~5 then presents the initial data release, and we summarize in \S~6.